xplosionmind/tommi.space/content/jam/public/Firefox.md

 date: 2020-07-03T02:00:00+02:00
 updated: 2022-10-14T10:53:59+02:00
 tags: geek/apps
-description: |
+description: 'I consider myself a Firefox power user: I love it and I try to take full advantage of its features.
+Here’s how I do it.'
-  I consider myself a Firefox power user: I love it and I try to take full advantage of its features.
-Here’s how I do it.
+toc: true
 todo:
   - general update
   - check `about:config` settings